mel4tonin4/MultiModuleAndroidApp/README.md

 This is now an assigned Android Studio issue with priprity P3: https://issuetracker.google.com/issues/151765079

-**The IDE issue is that it fails to provide a proper diagnostics message for this issue, leaving you in the dark**
+**The IDE issue is that it fails to provide a proper diagnostics message for this issue, leaving you in the dark.**